 I have a secret fondness for the much maligned AVP: Aliens Vs. Predator.
 I get that it probably wasn't bled from the same thematic vein that gave us Alien or even Aliens, but it had a kind of B-movie quality that made it a fun popcorn movie for me.
 Sam Troughton had a small role in it, so kudos to the man.
 He's also appeared in the BBC's Robin Hood as well as the dark drama Hex.
 Troughton was born on this day in 1977.

 She hunted zombies on AMC's stellar The Walking Dead, and Sonequa Martin-Green had a role in the SciFi flick Shockwave Darkside back in 2014.
-More recently, she went boldly where no one has gone before aboard CBS's web-based Star Trek: Discovery, debatedly one of the worst incarnations of the Gene Roddenberry juggernaut ever.
+More recently, she went boldly where no one has gone before aboard CBS's web-based Star Trek: Discovery, debatedly one of the very worst incarnations of the Gene Roddenberry juggernaut ever.
 Martin-Green was born on this day in 1985.

 Scott Eastwood was one of the regulars who worked very hard to make the Suicide Squad (2016) get along with one another.
 Eastwood was born on this day in 1986.